Spring Valley Caverns

 Click for larger view

-Clay Kraus lowers an infrared camera down the hole to confirm that the new entrance will be in the exact spot as planned.
+An infrared camera is lowered down the hole to confirm that the new entrance will be in the exact spot as planned.
 Note the barn in the background

 Loose soil is removed down to the limestone layer and a rig designed to install steel casing handles the task.
 Now another drilling rig can park over the top of the steel casing, and can continue the access shaft straight down.